ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish.md

 eZ Platform represents the 6th generation of eZ Publish, and while the 5th generation had* *a major focus on backwards code compatibility with the 3rd and 4th generations *(legacy)*, the 6th generation does not.

-The 6th generation is aimed at being fully backwards compatible on the following:
+The 6th generation is aimed at being backwards compatible on the following:

 - **Content** from 4th and later 5th generation installation
 - **Code** from 5th generation system when written for *Platform (Symfony) stack*

-The specific incompatibilities

 The specific changes that will be migrated and are incompatible with legacy are: